danielharrell/LectFall2015/Question.md

 way back to the Big Bang, if you like.
 But even this much an answer seems to leave something in my question unaddressed.
-For why am *I* the person that this answer puts so convincingly behind the podium?
+For why am *I* the person that this answer puts so conclusively behind the podium?
 Why is his point of view *my* point of view?
 Why is *his* lecture *mine*?
 Why is he *me*?